 There is not a one-sized-fits-all recipe for returning malnourished horses to good health.
 Each horse’s recovery plan must be individualized to their situation.
 The list below offers guidelines for caring for malnourished horses that should be tailored accordingly.

-- Day 1 – Examination by experienced veterinarian to ensure the horse is medically stabilized.
+- Have the horse examined by an experienced veterinarian to ensure the horse is medically stabilized.

 - Observe eating, drinking, waste, frequency of waste, behavior, interaction with other horses, etc. Unusual eating behavior including aggression is not uncommon.
 Record observations and take photographs daily to aid decisions for recovery.

 3) Accurately Evaluate their Body Condition Score (BCS)

 - Use the Body Condition Score guide to accurately evaluate the horse.

 - For BCS 1 (emaciated), BCS 2 (very thin), and BCS 3 (thin) – initially feed grass hay.

 - The bacteria population throughout the gut has been compromised from starvation.
 A slow, methodical recovery of the gut’s microflora will parallel the successful recovery of the horse.

 - The initial amount of hay fed per day will approximate half or less of what is expected for the horse’s current body weight.
 Although the horse will appear hungry and eager for more hay, be consistent in gradually providing hay so that forage is consumed slowly.